Volunteer Corps

 Is an application through the landing page (rodekruis.be/volunteercorps) by definition a sign-up for the project?

 No, you can also fill out the page to learn more about the project.
-Once you apply, we will contact you to further explain the process and answer any questions immediately.
-Only after the establishment is approved at the city council and the cooperation agreement with Belgian Red Cross-Flanders is signed, citizens can apply for your volunteer corps.
+Once you apply, we will contact you to further explain the initiative and answer any questions immediately.
+Only after the creation is approved at the city council and the cooperation agreement with Belgian Red Cross-Flanders is signed, citizens can apply for your volunteer corps.

 What will the project cost the municipality?